top of page

 We bid our farewells to our fellow passengers who had sailed the NW Passage with us over the past 23 days and our lovely crew, Belindah and Nenad; we will miss seeing them both around the ship but are excited they have a few months off.

-We were up bright and early to explore Halifax, a city of over 400,000, the capital of Nova Scotia.
+We were up bright and early to explore Halifax, the capital of Nova Scotia and a city of over 400,000 people.

 Our first impressions were full of excitement as we disembarked our home, the Roald Amundsen, for the day to become lost in a city; we always loved a vibrant city, and Halifax did not disappoint.